alexa/massive/README.md

 ## News

-* 7 Jul 2022: Get ready!
-The unlabeled evaluation data for the [Massively Multilingual NLU 2022 Competition](https://mmnlu-22.github.io/Competition/) will be released on July 25th.
-Scores can be submitted to the [MMNLU-22](https://eval.ai/web/challenges/challenge-page/1697/leaderboard/4060) leaderboard until Aug 8th.
-Winners will be invited to speak at the workshop, colocated with EMNLP.
+* 25 Jul 2022: The unlabeled evaluation set for the [Massively Multilingual NLU 2022 Competition](https://mmnlu-22.github.io/Competition/) has been released.
+Please note that (1) the eval data is unlabeled, meaning that the keys `scenario`, `intent`, and `annot_utt` are not present, and (2) the intent and slot maps from your previous training run should be used when creating a new huggingface-style dataset using `create_hf_dataset.py`.
+More details can be found in the section with heading "MMNLU-22 Eval" below.
-* 30 Jun 2022: (CFP) Paper [submissions](https://mmnlu-22.github.io/Calls/) for Massively Multilingual NLU 2022, a workshop at EMNLP 2022, are now being accepted.
-MASSIVE is the shared task for the workshop.
-* 22 Jun 2022: We updated the evaluation code to fix bugs identified by @yichaopku and @bozheng-hit (Issues [13](https://github.com/alexa/massive/issues/13) and [21](https://github.com/alexa/massive/issues/21), PRs [14](https://github.com/alexa/massive/pull/14) and [22](https://github.com/alexa/massive/pull/22)).
-Please pull commit [3932705](https://github.com/alexa/massive/commit/39327059fcef8f1b108fd30558c1a6648dea688f) or later to use the remedied evaluation code.
-The baseline results on the [leaderboard](https://eval.ai/web/challenges/challenge-page/1697/overview) have been updated, as well as the [preprint paper](https://arxiv.org/abs/2204.08582) on arXiv.
-* 20 Apr 2022: Launch and release of the MASSIVE dataset, this repo, the MASSIVE paper, the leaderboard, and the Massively Multilingual NLU 2022 workshop and competition.

 ## Quick Links